- Roles and Responsibility

 - Bank accounts can only be opened in the name of the University.

-- Faculties/Sections are not to enter into any electronic banking arrangements, unless authorised by the Associate Director Financial Accounting & Systems.
-Faculties/Sections identifying a need to take advantage of electronic banking should apply in writing to the Associate Director Financial Accounting & Systems.
+- Schools/Sections are not to enter into any electronic banking arrangements, unless authorised by the Associate Director Financial Accounting & Systems.
+Schools/Sections identifying a need to take advantage of electronic banking should apply in writing to the Associate Director Financial Accounting & Systems.

 - Bank accounts shall only be modified with express written authorisation in accordance with the Delegations-Contract, Financial, Staffing and Tender Policy (Vice Chancellor & President and Chief Operating Officer/Chief Financial Officer jointly) and must be reported to Finance Committee.